 Setting up replication

 With Manticore, write transactions (such as INSERT, REPLACE, DELETE, TRUNCATE, UPDATE, COMMIT) can be replicated to other cluster nodes before the transaction is fully applied on the current node.
-Currently, replication is supported for percolate and rt tables in Linux and macOS.
-However, Manticore Search packages for Windows do not provide replication support.
+Currently, replication is supported for percolate, rt and distributed tables in Linux and macOS.

 Manticore's replication is powered by the Galera library and boasts several impressive features: